The highest-paid XI in world football: De Gea, De Jong, Messi, Ronaldo…

 Mbappe finished the calendar year of 2022 with 56 goals in 56 games which made him the outright top scorer of the year, fending off the likes of Erling Haaland and Robert Lewandowski.

 A return to Barcelona and a bumper payday move to Saudi Arabia have also been mooted as potential options for Messi, who is another of European football’s top earners to be leaving for pastures new this summer.

 Following his World Cup triumph with Argentina, Messi is the current favourite for the next Ballon d’Or, which would be the eighth of his career.
 Even at 35 years of age he can do things that other players can only dream of.

 — Football on BT Sport (@btsportfootball) October 29, 2022

 It’s only fitting that Neymar also makes it into the team alongside his fellow PSG co-stars.
 The Brazilian playmaker was outstanding in the first half of the 2022-23 campaign but he suffered a season-ending injury in February.

 The 30-year-old is earning a reported weekly wage of £957,000, which is slightly less than Mbappe and Messi.

 ST: Cristiano Ronaldo

-Ronaldo’s new deal with Al-Nassr will see him become the outright highest-paid player in world football.
-The 37-year-old has been handed some huge contracts over the years, but this is bound to be his biggest yet.
+Ronaldo’s deal with Al-Nassr has seen him become the outright highest-paid player in world football once again.
+The 38-year-old has been handed some huge contracts over the years, but this is bound to be his biggest yet.